-To get more information about applying for SABG funding for SUD treatment services please go to Behavioral Services Map link under resources and select the Tribal/Regional Behavioral Health Authority (T/RBHA) nearest you to contact.
-Members can receive treatment through SABG while going through the enrollment process for AHCCCS or if denied eligibility as shown in the Accessing the Behavioral Health System link under resources.
+To get more information about applying for SUBG funding for SUD treatment services please go to Behavioral Services Map link under resources and select the Tribal/Regional Behavioral Health Authority (T/RBHA) nearest you to contact.
+Members can receive treatment through SUBG while going through the enrollment process for AHCCCS or if denied eligibility as shown in the Accessing the Behavioral Health System link under resources.

 Applications and Reports